finos/rune-dsl/documentation/expressions.rst

 Rosetta also has operators that are designed to function on lists

 * ``contains`` or ``includes`` - every element in the right hand expression is = to an element in the left hand expression
+* ``disjoint`` - true if no element in the left side expression is equal to anu element in the right side expression
 * ``count`` - returns the number of elements in the expression to its left

 If these contains operator is passed an expression that has single cardinality that expression is treated as a list containing the single element or an empty list if the element is null.